jethrowo/timer/README.md

 Any system support multiple key index can be used to implement this timer system.

+In the sample code, each implementation has exactly same interfaces (start timer, stop timer, timer expiry process) just with a struct to present different underlayer design.
+In the main function, simply replace the variable with different struct type will run the different implementation.

 ### **Implementation with GO's map**

 This is implemented in timer.go